 "Give us a moment, we're about to find out..."
-The captain and some technicians lowered the embereed and took down the sphere at its tip.
-Without waiting, there on deck while the wind blew their cloaks about them, they gently placed the gelatinous haul in a box the size of a kitchen oven, and gathered to look at its front screen.
+Working on deck while the wind blew their cloaks about them, the captain and some technicians lowered the emberedd, took down the sphere at its tip and gently placed the gelatinous haul in a box the size of a kitchen oven, with a glowing front screen that formed an image.

 Yadon heard gasps of awe.
-He bent forward to look.
-The others made way for him.
-He saw an image of a multitude of skimmers on a plain, and hover-rafts and laser bolts and fighting men lying scorched...
-A battle.
+He advanced to look, and he was given the space to see.
+An image of a multitude of skimmers on a plain, and hover-rafts and laser bolts and fighting men lying scorched...

 "Magnify it," murmured Jara Sekket.
 "Go on, shift that..."

 Someone turned the dial she meant.
 Quite soon the picture showed such detail that they were able to read the names and insignia on some of the rafts.